 Bugatti?
 Nah, mate, it’s the SSC Tuatara Hypercar.
 Make sure you update your trivia responses for this week because the team at SCC North America (formerly Shelby SuperCars) has just dethroned Bugatti Chiron Super Sport as producers of the fastest production car in the world.

 Powering this behemoth of speed is a 5.9-litre twin-turbocharged flat-plane crank V8 engine, that can generate a whopping 1,350 horsepower on 91 Octane, 1,750 horsepower on E85, and 1,818.15 Nm of torque.
-Spinning at 8,800 RPM, when the SCC Tuatara hits the red, you hit the damn red baby.
-Weighing in under 200kg, there are professional weightlifters who weigh more than this car.
+Weighing in under 200kg, it weighs just a little more than the maximum two passengers it can hold.
 While they don’t come with the same USD$1.6 million price tag, with only 100 models produced, I can see why the cost is so dear.

 Driven by internationally acclaimed professional racing driver, Oliver Webb, the SSC Tuatara destroyed the previous record on Saturday, October 10.
 Tearing up and down the seven-mile stretch of State highway, it took only one hour for the Webb to break the world record for “Fastest Production Vehicle.”

 Believing he could’ve gone even faster, Oliver Webb said, “there was definitely more in there.”
 Even as he approached the 331 mph mark, Webb revealed “the Tuatara climbed almost 20 mph within the last five seconds.
 It was still pulling well.
 As I told Jerod, the car wasn’t running out of steam yet.
 The crosswinds are all that prevented us from realizing the car’s limit.”